 Why are we building homes in Horwich?

-We created a development of 22 new affordable homes, including two bungalows, at Catherine’s Close, Horwich, on land of Leicester Avenue.
-We had over 800 expressions of interest in these homes and 90 per cent of the homes are now rented by local people or those with local connections.
+We created a development of 22 new affordable homes, including two bungalows, at Catherine’s Close, Horwich, on land off Leicester Avenue.
+We had over 800 expressions of interest in these homes and 16 of the homes were rented by people with a local connection.

 What about local concerns regarding traffic congestion and parking?

-We understand there are always fears when new housing development is proposed within a community, particularly with large scale developments.
+We understand there can be some concerns when a new housing development is proposed within a community, particularly with large scale developments.

-Our proposed development at Singleton Avenue is relatively modest in terms of numbers.
+Our proposed development at Singleton Avenue is relatively modest in terms of the number of properties.
 The work done by our consultants in preparing this planning application shows the development is in a sustainable location and would have no significant impact on traffic levels.